 Jeanne F. Ayers was appointed in January 2011 to serve as assistant commissioner for the Minnesota Department of Health.

 As assistant commissioner, Ayers [ā-yərz] is responsible for overseeing the department’s Health Improvement Bureau.
-This bureau includes the Community and Family Health Division, the Health Promotion and Chronic Disease Division, the Office of Minority and Multicultural Health and the Office of Statewide Health Improvement Initiatives.
+This bureau includes the Community and Family Health Division, the Health Promotion and Chronic Disease Division and the Office of Statewide Health Improvement Initiatives.
 Ayers is the chief health equity strategist.

 MDH is the state's lead public health agency, responsible for protecting, maintaining and improving the health of all Minnesotans.
 The department operates programs in disease prevention and control, health promotion, community public health, environmental health, health care policy, and regulation of health care providers.